-The SA Cerebral Palsy Register is a population-based collection of information on children with cerebral palsy born in South Australia in a population with an average of 18,612 live births per year (1993 - 2008).
-This report presents information for children with cerebral palsy born in the years 1993 - 2008.
+The South Australian Cerebral Palsy Register is a population-based collection of information on children with cerebral palsy born in South Australia in a population with an average of 18,679 live births per year (1993 - 2009).
+This report presents information for children with cerebral palsy born in the years 1993 - 2009.

-The term cerebral palsy describes a group of permanent and non-progressive disorders of movement and posture that manifest early in life and result from a defect or lesion of the immature brain.
+The term cerebral palsy describes a group of permanent and non-progressive disorders of movement and posture that manifest early in life and result from a defect or lesion of the immature brain, generally taken to be before 2 years of age.
 Individuals with cerebral palsy have lifelong motor disabilities, frequently associated with intellectual disability, epilepsy and visual and hearing impairment.
 It is the most common chronic motor disability of childhood and it places a large emotional and financial burden on both those affected and their families.

-Children with cerebral palsy are ascertained through notifications to the SA Birth Defects Register from the Paediatric Rehabilitation Department, Novita Children's Services, other paediatricians and the Neonatal Long Term Follow-up Programs of Flinders Medical Centre and Women's and Children's Health Network.
+Children with cerebral palsy are ascertained through notifications to the South Australian Birth Defects Register from the Paediatric Rehabilitation Department, Novita Children's Services, other paediatricians and the Neonatal Long Term Follow-up Programs of Flinders Medical Centre and Women's and Children's Health Network.